mbogoevici/spring-xd-docs/Using-Hadoop-VMs-with-Spring-XD.md

 ## Cloudera QuickStart VM

-Download from [Cloudera](http://www.cloudera.com/content/support/en/downloads.html) - for this guid we used version 4.4.0 for VMware.
+Download from [Cloudera](http://www.cloudera.com/content/support/en/downloads.html) - for this guide we used version 4.4.0 for VMware.

 Start the VM and open a terminal window.
 We need to create the `/xd` directory and give us full access rights to it.
 Enter the following commands: